Disney's Old Key West Resort

 In October 2007, the resort received designation in the Florida Green Lodging Program.

 Dining

-Olivia's Cafe is the only to-stay restaurant at Disney's Old Key West Resort and offers American style breakfast, lunch, and dinner menu.
+Olivia's Cafe is the only restaurant at Disney's Old Key West Resort and offers American style breakfast, lunch, and dinner menu.

-Good's Food to Go is a counter service restaurant located on the Turtle Krawl.
+Good's Food to Go is a counter service location located on the Turtle Krawl.

 Gurgling Suitcase is the bar at Disney's Old Key West Resort.

 Turtle Shack is a counter service location at the village pool on Old Turtle Pond Road.

 Transportation

-Disney's Old Key West Resort is served by Disney Transport bus and watercraft transportation.
+Disney's Old Key West Resort is served by Disney Transport bus and watercraft transportation to Disney Springs.